pulkundwarp/Suicide_Rate_Analysis/README.md

 # CONCLUSIONS

-1. There was a decrease in suicides toward the '80s.
-This could be due to awareness of suicide & mental health in the 80s and improved recognition of those at risk.
-But shortly after that, there was a rise in suicides that we are seeing.
+1. While suicide rates dipped in the 80s, potentially due to increased awareness and recognition of mental health struggles, they've unfortunately climbed again in recent years.

-2. Russian levels of alcohol consumption play an immense role in its large suicide count, but there is a lack of data to support this due to Soviet secrecy.
+2. Though lack of Soviet-era data makes it difficult to confirm, Russia's high suicide rate may be linked to widespread alcohol consumption.

-3. The data illustrates that middle-aged adults between the ages of 30 through 60 have the highest suicide count.
-At the same time, the elderly and adolescents have about half the amount of middle-aged adults.
+3. The data paints a troubling picture: middle-aged adults (30-60) bear the brunt of suicides, with elderly and adolescents experiencing roughly half the rate.

-4. Suicide is one of the leading causes of death among all American adults.
-Data show alarming differences in suicide for different sexes.
-Males are more inclined to suicide than females.
-In addition, Mental health is a significant predictor of suicide.
+4. Sadly, suicide ranks high among causes of death for all US adults.
+Notably, men are significantly more likely to take their own lives than women, with mental health playing a key role in the tragedy.